-The most often cited passage used to "prove" it is sinful for a Christian to marry an unbeliever is 2 Cor 6:14:
+The most often cited passage used to "prove" it is sinful for a Christian to marry an unbeliever is 2 Cor 6:14.
+The passage reads like this:

 14 Do not be unequally yoked together with unbelievers.
 For what fellowship has righteousness with lawlessness?
 And what communion has light with darkness?